ChrisMoller/aplwrap/EDITOR.md

 -----

 The aplwrap editor may be used to edit existing text files, including plain-text APL files.
-Import an existing file with the `File > Import` command.
+The `File > Open File` command opens an existing.
 When you are done, save the file using the `File > Save` command.

 Exports
 -------

-An editor window may be exported using the `File > Export` command.
+You can export the content of an object editor window to a text file.
+Use the `File > Export` command.
 This does not turn the editor into a file editor; the saved file may be imported as described above.

 Clones
 ------